SaravananPerumal23/ratpacksample/README.md

 If so, you need to get the IP address of docker-machine and then access the app using this IP address and port instead of trying with localhost or the container IP address.

+<b>Issue:</b> Unable to start Gradle daemon due to low memory

+<b>Solution:</b> If Jenkins is run from Docker container and is hosted on VirtualBox VM, then you will have to increase
+the CPU & Memory for docker-machine instance.
+You can increase it to 4GB memory and 2 CPU.

 ## Jenkins Pipeline
 Pipeline has been setup to build, unit test, selenium test, code scan with Sonarqube, building docker image,